EmbroidePy/pyembroidery/README.md

 Writing to TXT:
 Writes to a text file.
 Generally lossy, it does not write threads or metadata, but certainly more easily parsed for a number of homebrew applications.
 The "mimic" option should mimic the embroidermodder functionality for exporting to txt files.
 By default it exports a bit less lossy giving the proper command indexes and their explicit names.

+Writing to Gcode:
+The Gcode is intended for a number of hobbiest projects that use a gcode controller to operate a sewing machine, usually X,Y for plotter and Z to turn the handwheel.
+However, if you have a hobbiest project and need a different command structure feel free to ask or discuss it by raising an issue.

 Reading:
 ---